 Together in Death: All of them are joyful at the end of their lives, because they can finally return to their queen's side.

 A Father to His Men: Although they were almost all killed before he was even introduced, it is clear that Seiji is extremely dedicated to his men.
 As he sat in a cell, waiting for Mina's judgement, he cared more about how the bodies of his men were treated than he did for whatever unpleasant fate awaited him, and he was visibly relieved when the Beowulfs told him that despite being their enemies, his men were honourable and worthy opponents, and were treated as such.
+We see in the past that Hama was a soldier who cared deeply for the lives of his men who were willing to die for him.

 The Ace: Let's face it, the guy's good at almost everything.